 CERCLA, also known as "Superfund," was passed in 1980 and was amended in 1986 by the Superfund Amendments and Reauthorization Act (SARA).
 Under CERCLA, a site is investigated and remediated if it poses significant risk to health or the environment.
 The EPA National Priorities List is a comprehensive list of sites and facilities that have been found to pose a sufficient threat to human health and/or the environment to warrant cleanup under CERCLA.
 ORR is on the National Priorities List and numerous CERCLA decision documents are approved for ETTP site cleanup actions for both facility demolitions and soil remediation.
-In 2020, ETTP was in full compliance with this Act.
+In 2021, ETTP was in full compliance with this Act.

 3.3.9.
-East Tennessee Technology Park RCRA-CERCLA Coordination
+East Tennessee Technology Park RCRA-CERCLA Coordination under the Hazardous and Solid Waste Amendments permit with CERCLA response actions.

-The Federal Facility Agreement for the Oak Ridge Reservation (DOE 2018b, DOE/OR-1014) is intended to coordinate the corrective action processes of RCRA required under the Hazardous and Solid Waste Amendments permit with CERCLA response actions.
+The Federal Facility Agreement for the Oak Ridge Reservation (DOE 1992, FFA-PM/18-011, DOE/OR-1014) is intended to coordinate the corrective action processes of Resource Conservation and Recovery Act (RCRA) required